The pricing of storage on Sia is competitive amongst hosts.

 Storage prices on the Sia network are measured in Siacoins (SC), the cryptocurrency used to buy and sell storage on the network.
 The price of one Siacoin is valued in both USD and Bitcoin (BTC), and is subject to change a little bit each day like other cryptocurrencies.
 Occasionally, the price of a Siacoin may change significantly, especially over a long period of time.
+Like many "altcoins", the price of Siacoin also tracks with Bitcoin to an extent.
 The coin price shown here is the average price of Siacoins right now across several different cryptocurrency exchanges.

 Hosts that sell their storage on the Sia network set their own pricing individually.
 When you rent storage on Sia, you'll be interacting with several hosts, so Sia will automatically pick the hosts that it finds most competitive based on a number of factors, including price.
 For this reason, all pricing information is only a rough estimate based on network averages.